Bisnu9/Bisnu9/README.md

 * 🌍  I'm based in Guwahati (India)
 * ✉️  You can contact me at [bisnuchetry9@gmail.com](mailto:bisnuchetry9@gmail.com)
-* 🧠  I'm learning HTML and CSS, diving into front-end development to create and style responsive web pages.
+* 🧠  I'm learning HTML, CSS and JavaScript, diving into front-end development to create and style responsive web pages.
 Excited to grow my skills and build amazing websites!
 * ⚡  I'm passionate about web development and always eager to learn new technologies.
 Currently, I'm working on a personal project to create a portfolio website to showcase my progress and skills.
 Excited about the journey ahead!

 ### Skills